ilknurtuncer/ebru-sanat-/README.md

 ## Steps to Solution

-- Step 1: Create React App using `npx create-react-app ebru-sanatı`
+- Step 1: Create React App using `npx create-react-app ` Marbling-Art-Accord

-- Step 2: Build Ebru Sanatı App.
+- Step 2: Build Marbling-Art-Accord App.

 - Step 3: Push your application into your own public repo on Github